Sunday Nite Surreal: The Sentinel (1977) Even in Hell, Friendships often Blossom into Bliss!

 capturfiles_23the-stairs-symbolic-of-ascension-and-death-journy-of-the-soul-jacobs-ladder

-the continual shot of the stairs leading upward seems symbolic of spiritual ascension and the death journey of the soul as in the story of Jacobs Ladder.
+The continual shot of the stairs leading upward seems symbolic of spiritual ascension and the death journey of the soul, as in the story of Jacob’s Ladder.

 capturfiles_27